withastro/astro/.changeset/grumpy-pillows-develop.md

 "astro": patch
 ---

-Refactors internal styles and scripts handling for content collection to improve build performance
+Refactors internal handling of styles and scripts for content collections to improve build performance